 THE HOLY SPIRIT

 The Holy Spirit was present and active in creation, came upon the Prophets of old, and was active in the ministry of Jesus.
 The Holy Spirit convicts of sin, righteousness, and judgment and leads believers in all truth through the Scripture.
 He endows believers with spiritual gifts at the direction of the Father.
 (Genesis 1:2, Matthew 3:16, John 16:8-15, 1 Corinthians 12:4-6, 13, 1 John 2:20, 27, Acts 1:8).

 Man was created in the image of God and woman from man’s side; they were given dominion over the earth.
 Man gave in to the temptation of the serpent and, as a result, lost his innocence, bringing about the penalty of spiritual and physical death.
-Because of the fall each of us is born in a sinful state, redemption from that state can only be found in Jesus.
+Because of the fall, each of us is born in a sinful state, and redemption from that state can only be found in Jesus.
 (Genesis 1:26-27, Genesis 2:7, 15-25, John 3:36, Romans 3:23, Ephesians 2:1-3).

 Because of the sin of Adam, man is born into sin and separated from God.
 Salvation is the gift of God by grace, through faith in Jesus Christ that unites man back to God.
 Salvation was accomplished through the suffering, death, and resurrection of Jesus and is without regard to human effort.
 (1 Corinthians 15:20-28, John 17:20, John 3:3-7, Romans 8:28-30, Ephesians 1:4-11, Romans 9:16).

 Both the Old and New Testaments present a call to holiness.
 As Christians, we are to separate ourselves from sin and be separated unto God.
-The life modeled in the New Testament is one of holiness and sanctification, this is neither salvation earned or kept by works but the fruit of a life submitted to the Lordship of Jesus.
+The life modeled in the New Testament is one of holiness and sanctification; this is neither salvation earned nor kept by works but the fruit of a life submitted to the Lordship of Jesus.
 (2 Corinthians 6:14-7:1, Romans 12:1-2, 1 Thessalonians 4:3-7, Hebrews 12:14).